blcrdbob3/ScoutingApp/README.md

 flutter build apk # Build the app as an APK file
 ```

-The app can be run as long as Flutter and an emulator is available.
-You can install [Android Studio](https://developer.android.com/studio/) in order to get an emulator, so you can test the application without needing an actual android tablet. *Running the server does not require an emulator, but may require Flutter to be installed.*
+The app can be run as long as Flutter is installed and a device is available.
+You can install [Android Studio](https://developer.android.com/studio/) to get an emulator and tools, allowing you to run Android without a real Android tablet. *Running the server does not require an emulator, but may require Flutter to be installed.*
+If Android Studio's emulator is too taxing on your computer, there are alternatives, such as [BlueStacks](https://www.bluestacks.com/) or [Genymotion](https://www.genymotion.com/).

 ### Flutter